xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 This is a link to this issue in the issue tracking system.

 <a id="2.2"></a>2.2 [Analysis note for Model Element Move Issue](https://support.onefact.net/issues/8031)
-The [analysis note produced by this work allowed] (../8031_Analyze_Model_Element_Move/8031_Analyze_Model_Element_Move.ant.md) was used during the SOW creation to help define the requirements for this project.
+The [analysis note produced by this work] (../8031_Analyze_Model_Element_Move/8031_Analyze_Model_Element_Move.ant.md) was used during the SOW creation to help define the requirements for this project.